contentstack/hydrogen-contentstack-demo/README.md

 This TypeScript demo adopts many of Hydrogen's [framework conventions and third-party libraries][hydrogen-framework].
 If you've used Hydrogen then you should hopefully feel at home here.

+For all the inventory data, shopify's storefront API are only used.
+For other marketing data like banner, footer links, etc.,  Contentstack-sdk is used.

 # Fetching Contentstack data

 This demo comes preconfigured Contentstack, which adds a Contentstack client to the Remix context.
 This enables you to fetch content from Contentstack in Remix loaders and actions.

 ```tsx
 // <root>/app/routes/($locale).products.$handle.tsx
 import {getEntry} from '~/components/contentstack-sdk';